 No – you and your solicitors can keep negotiating a settlement alongside court proceedings.
 Far from being a last resort, litigation can lend structure, guidance and support to tricky cases.
 But it needn’t mean a judge has the final say over life changing decisions.
 Court proceedings may help you reach a settlement yourselves – something we at Sharp Family Law strive for wherever possible.

 However, if your case does need a final hearing, we will prepare it with care.
 We will ensure you’re prepared for whatever outcome.
 And, once at court, we’ll meticulously put your case to the judge, enabling them to make an informed final decision.

-In the majority of cases, courts won’t accept applications for financial proceedings until you (and usually your ex-partner, too) have attended a Mediation Information and Assessment Meeting (MIAM).
+In the majority of cases, courts won’t accept applications for financial proceedings until you (and usually your ex-partner) have attended a Mediation Information and Assessment Meeting (MIAM).
 This is to assess whether mediation might help you resolve your issues without going to court.

 Financial proceedings upon divorce typically take from 6 to 18 months.
 It can take longer if there are contested issues to deal with, such as companies or trusts.
 Because financial proceedings involve three court hearings (unless you settle your case earlier) in front of a Judge, as well as lots of paperwork, going to court involves an immense amount of time.

-The law states that each party is responsible for their costs in financial proceedings.
-Occasionally, it is possible to ask for your ex-partner to cover some or all of these – for example if they have been unreasonable or refused to give full financial disclosure.
+The law states that each party is responsible for its costs in financial proceedings.
+Occasionally, it is possible to ask for your ex-partner to cover some or all of these – for example, if they have been unreasonable or refused to give full financial disclosure

 Financial proceedings through the courts often take anywhere from nine months to two years, depending on the complexity of the case and the location of the court used.